MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/optimized-itinerary.md

 The Bing Maps Multi-Itinerary Optimization API returns an itinerary schedule for one or more agents to travel between multiple itinerary items, e.g., between multiple delivery locations.
 Each agent has one or more working shifts (e.g. an agent with a lunch break will have at least two shifts every day: the shifts before and after lunch).
 In the response, the API returns for each agent the delivery locations, expected delivery durations, and driving directions for each item assigned to that agent.

 Each itinerary item is given an item priority (from `1` to `100`) and the Multi-Itinerary Optimization API will always first attempt to maximize the sum of scheduled items priorities; if all items have a priority of `1` (the default value), then the API maximizes the number, or count, of scheduled items.
-In addition, the `costvalue` parameter can be also be specified to either `TravelTime` or `TravelDistance`; this parameter will then minimize the travel time or distance traveled, respectively, for the scheduled items.
+In addition, the `costvalue` parameter can be set to either `TravelTime` or `TravelDistance`: this parameter will then minimize the travel time or distance traveled, respectively, for the scheduled items.

-A maximum of two agent shifts are allowed for synchronous Optimize Itinerary API requests, meaning that only either
+A maximum of two agent shifts are allowed for synchronous Multi-Itinerary Optimization API requests, meaning that only either

 - (a) two agents, each with a single shift, or
 - (b) a single agent with two or fewer shifts